Psychtoolbox-3/psychtoolbox-3.github.com/download.markdown

 any of these, or similar messages referring to the network or connections …

-    svn: Can't connect to host 'svn.berlios.de': A socket operation was attempted to an unreachable network.
+    svn: Can't connect to host 'github.com': A socket operation was attempted to an unreachable network.
-    svn: PROPFIND of '/svnroot/repos/osxptb/unsupported/Psychtoolbox': could not connect to server (http://svn.berlios.de)
+    svn: PROPFIND of '/svnroot/repos/osxptb/unsupported/Psychtoolbox': could not connect to server (https://github.com)
     svn: Connection timed out ...
     svn: Connection refused ...